 Potatoes are famously versatile, and beloved around the globe in many different forms.
-Keto eaters will have to look away, but for the rest of us, these 15 international potato recipes should provide some delicious dinner inspiration—not just on National Potato Day (August 19), but all year round.
+Keto eaters will have to look away, but for the rest of us, these international potato recipes should provide some delicious dinner inspiration—not just on National Potato Day (mark your calendars for August 19), but all year round.

 We didn’t include any all-American potato dishes on this list because, well, there are simply too many to choose from (and they get enough press as it is)—but suffice it to say, there are many more things to make from potatoes besides fries, tots, hash browns, baked potatoes, and pillowy mounds of mash.

 Here are just some of the ways the rest of the world makes potatoes.